darikoneil/Wellplate-Mounted-LEDS/README.md

-## Code to control wellplate-mounted LEDs for characterizing sensor dynamics
+Code and hardware design for characterizing sensor dynamics using wellplate-mounted LEDs

 Verbosity of feedback is controlled by conditional compilation.
 Enable verbose feedback options removing the comment syntax "//":